mariellefoster/plots_and_projects/README.md

 ## Romantic Cycle DFA
 - feelings and transition states in a person's romantic life
+- way way down the road, could it be trained up on someone's emotional patterns and warn them or their loved ones when certain issues are beginning to reoccur.
+I.e. Partner A is not sleeping well, and experiencing paranoid thoughts.
+Warns Partner B, and  notifies Partner A that they should prioritize sleeping and lay off their coffee, which makes them anxious.

 ## Dating app idea generator
 - requires a dictionary and an imagination